 When it comes to getting over your opioid dependence, you shouldn’t do it alone.
-The experienced team at 2nd Chance Treatment Center in Phoenix, Glendale, and Gilbert, Arizona, specializes in the treatment of opioid use disorder.
+The experienced team at 2nd Chance Treatment Center in Phoenix, Glendale, Surprise, and Gilbert, Arizona, specializes in the treatment of opioid use disorder.
 They offer a comprehensive program that includes maintenance medications such as Subutex® along with behavioral therapy.
 To recover from your addiction, call the office today or request an appointment online.

 Subutex is an FDA-approved treatment for the medical management of an opioid addiction or dependence.
 The medication contains buprenorphine, which is a pain medication that has the same effects on the receptors in your brain as the opioids.
 However, unlike opioids, the pleasurable effects of the active ingredient in Subutex level off at a moderate dose, making it harder to misuse.

 Subutex may help reduce your cravings for opioids to help you successfully recover from your addiction.